soyart/ssg/soyweb/README.md

 ## Other soyweb programs

-In addition to extension library, soyweb provides a few programs that serve as a collection of tools meant to replace [webtools](https://github.com/soyart/webtools).
-The main purpose is to build [artnoi.com](https://artnoi.com) with a single binary to streamline the site's CI/CD pipelines.

 > Most of these programs share the same CLI flags, and the help messages
 > can be accessible via `-h` or `--help`

+In addition to the bloated executable`soyweb`, soyweb (the project) also provides minimal executables to integrate into other static site pipelines:

 - [minifier](./cmd/minifier)